viplmad/game-oclock-server/README.md

-# game_collection_server
+# game_oclock_server

-A Game Collection server written in Rust using actix-web
+The server for Game o'Clock.
+Written in Rust with actix-web.